 Travellers should get the latest medical advice on inoculations and malaria prevention at least three weeks prior to departure.
 A malaria risk exists all year round in Kenya, but more so around Mombasa and the lower coastal areas than in Nairobi and on the high central plateau.
 Immunisation against yellow fever, polio, and typhoid are usually recommended.
 A yellow fever certificate is required by anyone arriving from an infected area.
 Other risks include diarrheal diseases.
 Protection against bites from sandflies, mosquitoes, and tsetse flies is the best prevention against malaria and dengue fever, as well as other insect-borne diseases, including Rift Valley fever, sleeping sickness, leishmaniasis, and Chikungunya fever.
 Water is of variable quality and visitors are advised to drink bottled water.
 There are good medical facilities in Nairobi and Mombasa but health insurance is always advised.

 Tipping is not customary in Kenya.
 However, a 10 percent service charge may be added to the bill in more upmarket restaurants.
 Otherwise, small change in local currency may be offered to taxi drivers, porters and waiters.
 Note that on safari the drivers, guides and cooks often rely heavily on tips to get by, but these are discretionary.

 Nairobi is notorious for robberies and muggings, and visitors should be alert at all times, but particularly at night.
 Visitors should also be vigilant in Mombasa, especially in the main south coast tourist areas of Diani and Ukunda.

-There is a serious threat of banditry in the northern areas and travel is only advisable with an armed escort; recent armed attacks in resort areas of northern Kenya near the border of Somalia (especially Lamu Island) have occurred, including the kidnapping of foreign tourists, and several governments have advised against all but essential travel to coastal areas within 150km of the Somalian border, and inland areas within 60km of the border.
+There is a serious threat of banditry in the northern areas and travel is only advisable with an armed escort.
+Recent armed attacks in resort areas of northern Kenya near the border of Somalia (especially Lamu Island) have occurred, including the kidnapping of foreign tourists.
+Several governments have advised against all but essential travel to coastal areas within 150km of the Somalian border, and inland areas within 60km of the border.